privcount/privcount/doc/TorEvents.markdown

 descriptor.
 Any attempt to upload a service descriptor triggers this event, even if the descriptor was unparseable or not cached (see CacheReasonString).

 Onion Services are also known as Hidden Services.

-Service descriptor versions 2 and 3 are supported
+Onion service descriptor versions 2 and 3 are supported (see HiddenServiceVersionNumber).
-(see HiddenServiceVersionNumber).
-Version 3 has not been tested, because a full service implementation is not available.

 Version 3 service descriptors encrypt the onion address.
 As a subsitute, the event includes the BlindedEd25519PublicKey identifier, which changes every day,